MZeeshanNawaz/Flask-app/README.md

 # Flask-app
 Flask form application.
 Input different fields from user and receive it through flask.
-Also display result.
+Also display forms fields.